mCRL2org/mCRL2/README.md

 Furthermore, sphinx and xsltproc are required to build the documentation.
 Makefiles can be generated using cmake.
-The compiling rewriter and the symbolic tools (lpsreach and pbessolvesymbolic) are only available for MacOS and Linux. qTo build the toolset in Release mode using 4 threads, run the following commands (preferably in an empty directory):
+The compiling rewriter and the symbolic tools (lpsreach and pbessolvesymbolic) are only available for MacOS and Linux.
+To build the toolset with `make` in Release mode using 4 threads, run the following commands (preferably in an empty directory):

 ```